infoScoop/infoscoop/README.txt

 ---------------------------------
 To migrate from version 2.1.1 to 2.2, follow the steps below.

-1. Replace gadget files in the repository database and update i18n resources.
+1. Update repository database.

+  (1)Open import.csv file in tools/initdb/data/widgetconfig and delete 11 lines to edit as below.

+       "Message",<LOB FILE='Message.xml' />

-  (1).
-Open command prompt, change directory to tools/initdb (2).
+  (2).
+Open command prompt, change directory to tools/initdb (3).
 Copy the suitable JDBC Driver to lib dir.
-  (3).
+  (4).
 Execute following command:
-     >import.sh(bat) I18N
+     >import.sh(bat) I18N WIDGETCONF

-2. if the static content URL is set, replacement of  the static content files is necessary.
+2. If the staticContentUrl property is set, replacement of the static content files is necessary.
 Replace the directory where static contents are stored currently to 'infoscoop/staticContent' directory.

 3. Redeploy infoscoop.war to WebApplication Server.

-How to migrate from version 2.2.0
+How to migrate from version 2.2.0 or version 2.2.1
 ---------------------------------
-To migrate from version 2.2.0 to 2.2, follow the steps below.
+To migrate from version 2.2.0 or 2.2.1 to 2.2, follow the steps below.

 1. if the static content URL is set, replacement of  the static content files is necessary.
 Replace the directory where static contents are stored currently to 'infoscoop/staticContent' directory.

+2. Update repository database.

+  (1)Open import.csv file in tools/initdb/data/widgetconfig and delete 11 lines to edit as below.

+       "Message",<LOB FILE='Message.xml' />

+  (2).
+Open command prompt, change directory to tools/initdb (3).
+Copy the suitable JDBC Driver to lib dir.
+  (4).
+Execute following command:
+     >import.sh(bat) I18N WIDGETCONF

-2. Redeploy infoscoop.war to WebApplication Server.
+3. Redeploy infoscoop.war to WebApplication Server.

 License and Copyright